kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 <summary>Expand ⬇️</summary>
 <br>

+- Frame the problem and look at the big picture
 - ❓ What is the project main objective(s)?
 - ❓ Which part of the main objective the ML model(s) is addressing?
 - 📈📉 Establish a [baseline](https://blog.ml.cmu.edu/2020/08/31/3-baselines/) against which your ML will be considered successful (an improvement against the baseline)
 - ❓ Are there any solutions not based on a ML model?
 You are likely to be asked to compared your method against some no-ML model!
+- ❓ Can How would you solve the problem manually?
+    - ✅ Yes, then how would you do it?
+    - ❌ No, then something more complex is needed
-- Choose the business KPIs (key performance indicators).
+- Define the objective in business terms.
+This involvs choosing the business KPIs (key performance indicators).
 These are what businesses use to measure the uplift brought in by the ML-based solution.
+- Think about how the ML soluion will be used
 - 📈 Monitor your project's objective(s) over time
 - 🗣️ Talk to the domain experts, they are those with the domain knowledge
 - ⚠️ Keep track of what did not work as you develop your ML solution.
 Knowledge is not only about what worked, but largely what didn't.